diasjorge/redmine-cli/README.markdown

   This will allow to use those names with the commands instead of the ids of users or status

+  During install, you can select the fields that you wish to be displayed, or accept the default (url, status, subject).
+This list can contain custom fields.

 ## Use cases

 - Listing tickets